hivesolutions/appier/doc/access_control.md

 self.session["tokens"] = ["*"]
 ```

-This special token should be used rarely though, usually to define a administrator
+This special token should rarely be used though.
+It can be used to easily
-user that can do anything any other user can do.
+define the access rights of an administrator user that can do anything
+another user can, but such usage is discouraged for security reasons.